-Karena and Kasey will this year be part of Auckland Council’s Matariki Festival.
-A favourite in previous years, the Matariki on the Move: Wananga a Kai event will feature the girls sharing their tips to help you create your own Matariki-inspired dishes at home.
-I asked them to share some of the recipes with me and this one is particularly good because a little goes a long way and people just love you when you serve crispy pork.
+Karena and Kasey Bird shared this recipe from a set they created for Auckland Council’s Matariki Festival in 2014.
+It is particularly good because a little goes a long way and people just love you when you serve crispy pork.
 This recipe serves 6-12 depending on the size you cut your cubes of pork.

 - Heat oven to 150C.
 Ensure pork belly skin is well scored (ask your butcher to do this or use a very sharp knife or stanley knife).